 Powermatic 80 is a further development from the Swissmatic movement that has a 72-hour power reserve.
 You’ll find both movements in Tissot’s present collections.

-The ETA Valjoux caliber is a self-winding chronograph complication.
+The ETA Valjoux caliber, the priciest calibers of them all, is a self-winding chronograph complication.
 Its reliability and performance have made it a classic across decades, and it is one of the most iconic movements in the watchmaking world.

 And obviously, manual mechanical and quartz movements are also present in Tissot’s watches.